 You don’t have to stay at a Disney resort to get the Disney resort experience.
 But you absolutely must visit at least one of them if you’re not staying on Disney property.
 You can travel by boat from Magic Kingdom to the beautiful Wilderness Lodge, or hop on the monorail to explore The Polynesian, The Contemporary, or The Grand Floridian.
 We love watching the animals roam the savanna at the Animal Kingdom Lodge, or you can visit the Port Orleans resorts, just a boat ride away from Disney Springs.
 You can also venture out to Pop Century, where you can see decades of Disney long past.
 Right across the bay from Art of Animation, if you venture out to Pop Century you can get two resort experiences at once.

-A resort experience gives you the feel of the resort theme, so you can try the food, walk the beach, rent the bikes, check out the resort specific gift shops, and all sorts of things that will make you feel like you’re on vacation somewhere new.
+A resort experience gives you the feel of the resort theme, so you can try the food, walk the beach, rent the bikes, check out the resort-specific gift shops, and all sorts of things that will make you feel like you’re on vacation somewhere new.
 You can even lounge in the lobby without even staying there.
 Whenever we need a crowd detox we head to the Grand Floridian for classy lounging while listening to the piano.
 But really any Disney Value Resort will do.

 Watch the Disney Fireworks